HEDIS 2023 Changes and HEDIS Diabetes Measures

 - Automate alerts in your EHR to remind staff to follow up with patients due for care

-As your organization seeks solutions to help improve its HEDIS compliance, IRIS is a vital tool to integrate into your organization.
+As your organization seeks solutions to help improve its HEDIS compliance, IRIS’s diabetic retinopathy screening solution is a vital tool to integrate into your organization.
 Diabetic retinopathy (DR) exams are necessary to monitor the eye health of diabetic patients because of the significant impact diabetes can have on a patient’s vision.
-As one of the primary HEDIS compliance measures for comprehensive diabetic care, ensuring that staff can easily administer annual diabetic retinopathy exams to diabetic patients is key to optimal patient health and providing an excellent quality of care.
+As one of the primary HEDIS compliance measures for comprehensive diabetic care, ensuring that staff across different healthcare settings can easily administer annual diabetic retinopathy exams to diabetic patients is key to optimal patient health and providing an excellent quality of care.

 IRIS enables any healthcare center that interacts with diabetics to do just that by providing the capabilities to perform diabetic retinal screenings, reducing the need for patients to book multiple preventative screening appointments aside from their regular doctors visits.